-A new generation of beacons transmitting at 406 MHz was introduced at the beginning of the Cospas-Sarsat project in 1979.
-In 1997, the estimated number of 406 MHz beacons in use was over 150,000.
+Beacons transmitting at 406 MHz were introduced at the beginning of the Cospas-Sarsat project in 1979.
+By 2007, the number of 406 MHz beacons in use had grown to over 600,000.
 The 406 MHz units were designed specifically for satellite detection and Doppler location, and provide the following:

-- improved Doppler location accuracy and ambiguity resolution; - increased system capacity (i.e. capability to process a greater number of beacons transmitting simultaneously in field of view of satellite); - global coverage; and - unique identification of each beacon.
+- improved Doppler location accuracy and ambiguity resolution; - increased system capacity (i.e. capability to process a greater number of beacons transmitting simultaneously in field of view of satellite); - global coverage; and

+- unique identification of each beacon.

-In addition, second generation 406 MHz beacons introduced from 1997 provide for the transmission of position data in the digital message.
+In addition, second generation 406 MHz beacons introduced from 1997 provided for the transmission of position data in the digital message.